ZUM TOKEN Price Reaches $0.0000 (ZUM)

 According to CryptoCompare, “ZumCoin enables users to process instant cross-border private payments of any amount for a fraction of a penny.
 It is a peer-to-peer decentralized ecosystem designed to eliminate central control and the need for the third-party to validation transactions.
 ZumCoin is developed by utilizing a sophisticated scheme of mathematical proofs and state of the art cryptography to ensure all network transactions are completely Private, Untraceable, and Unlinkable.”

-It is usually not currently possible to buy alternative cryptocurrencies such as ZUM TOKEN directly using US dollars.
-Investors seeking to trade ZUM TOKEN should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy ZUM TOKEN using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as ZUM TOKEN directly using U.S. dollars.
+Investors seeking to trade ZUM TOKEN should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy ZUM TOKEN using one of the aforementioned exchanges.

 Receive News & Updates for ZUM TOKEN Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ZUM TOKEN and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.